Titus Manlius Torquatus (consul 235 BC)

-Titus Manlius Torquatus (born before 279 BC – died 202 BC) was a politician of the Roman Republic.
+Titus Manlius Torquatus (before 279 BC – 202 BC) was a politician of the Roman Republic.
 He had a long and distinguished career, being consul in 235 BC and 224 BC, censor in 231 BC, and dictator in 208 BC.
 He was an ally of Fabius Maximus "Cunctator".

 Family background

 Titus belonged to the patrician gens Manlia, one of the most important gentes of the Republic.
 It already counted 13 consulships, and 14 consular tribuneships before him.
 Titus' ancestry is a bit uncertain as the Fasti Consulares list him with the same filiation ("son of Titus, grandson of Titus") as Aulus Manlius Torquatus Atticus, who was consul two times in 244 BC and 241 BC, as well as censor in 247 BC, and possibly princeps senatus.
 Münzer tentatively supposed that Aulus was Titus' uncle.
 Titus' father and grandfather are not known, but his great-grandfather—also named Titus—was consul in 299 BC.

 The cognomen Torquatus was first received by Titus' ancestor Titus Manlius Imperiosus in 361 BC after he had defeated a Gaul in single combat, and took his torque as a trophy.
 The torque then became the emblem of the family, whose members proudly put it on the coins they minted.
 Imperiosus Torquatus was famous for his severity; he famously killed his own son after he had disobeyed him during a battle.